nerdo/js-routing/README.md

 When routing is applied, the `applyRouting(...)` function takes a list of routes and looks for the most specific URL match. `applyRouting(...)` then calls the route function associated with the matched URL and returns its value.

-Routes can be defined in abbreviated format (as an object) or in an expanded form (as an array).
+Routes can be defined in abbreviated format as an object, or in an expanded form as an array.

-In the abbreviated form, each object key is the route's URL path, and each value is the route function.
-The route function returns what the path routes to.
+In the abbreviated form, each object key is the route's URL path identifier, and each value is the route function.
+The route function returns what the path identifier routes to.

 Typically, the route function will return a renderable component, but you can return anything you need: a string, a number, an object, a function, etc.

->Returning functions is especially useful when dealing with [Nested Routing](#nested-routing) or [Passing Additional Data to Routes](#passing-additional-data-to-routes).
+> Returning functions is especially useful when dealing with [Nested Routing](#nested-routing) or [Passing Additional Data to Routes](#passing-additional-data-to-routes).

 Here is a simple example routing the `/` path identifier to the `<HomePage />` component, and the `/about` path identifier to the `<AboutPage />` component.